m-burst/Exposed/documentation-website/Writerside/topics/Migration-Guide-V1.md

 }
 ```
 * The introduction of `IStatementBuilder` also essentially reverts the entire [inline DSL PR](https://github.com/JetBrains/Exposed/pull/2272).
+* Many classes with methods that execute are now temporarily suspended.
+This might be problematic for any custom user implementations.

 **API Major changes:**
 * Interface `DatabaseDialect`: